 This laundry soap is hypoallergenic, natural, contains no fragrances or dyes, and works in standard and high-efficiency washers alike.
 It advertises a quadruple enzyme formula for fighting tough stains while still being safe and gentle for your baby.

-It’s an eco-friendly product that is cruelty-free.
-One common complaint about this product is that the measuring cap is difficult to read.
-On the bright side though, this product can be used with your cloth diapers and gets positive reviews regarding its cleaning power.
+An eco-friendly, cruelty-free product, one common complaint is that the measuring cap is difficult to read.
+Otherwise, this product can be used with your cloth diapers, while scoring positive reviews for its cleaning power.

 Aside from excelling at getting those cloth diapers pristine, it also works on dark clothes, delicate garments, and microfiber towels.

-You might want to put this bottle on something absorbent since some parents report the top is a bit drippy after being used.
-Aside from that, it is a solid product that won’t irritate your child’s skin or leave build up on your cloth diapers.
+You might want to place this bottle on something absorbent since some parents report the top is a bit drippy after use.
+Otherwise, it’s a solid product that won’t irritate your child’s skin or leave build up on your cloth diapers.

 Yes, this is technically a powder.
-If you prefer a liquid, it is available, but it is a bit more expensive.
-Either way, this product is recommended by several cloth diaper companies as a go-to laundry soap.
-It gets stains out and doesn’t leave a build-up behind.
+If you prefer a liquid, it is available, though a bit more expensive.
+Either way, this product is recommended by several cloth- diaper companies as a go-to laundry soap.
+It removes stains without leaving a build-up behind.

-Some parents have found that the hard water in their homes negatively impacts this product’s cleaning power, so you might want to try something else if you are dealing with hard water issues.
+Some parents have found that hard water in their homes negatively impacts this product’s cleaning power, so you might want to try an alternative if dealing with hard water issues.

 Effective enough for the whole family, this detergent is fragrance, dye, enzyme, and chlorine free.
 It contains no harsh chemicals and is also cruelty-free.

 While safe to use on cloth diapers, parents are giving this product mixed reviews regarding its effectiveness in that area.